RobotsAndPencils/Astro/README.md

 - update version # in Astro.podspec
 - update version # in Astro/Info.plist (or via xcode project view)
-- run pod install (to ensure all the local podfiles get update)
+- run `pod install` (to ensure all the local podfiles get update)
-- run pod lib lint Astro.podspec (to make sure there aren't any errors)
+- run `pod lib lint Astro.podspec` (to make sure there aren't any errors)
 - push that code back up to your release branch in github
 - after reviewing/merging back into master then you’ll need to create/tag the release
-- pod repo push RNPPrivateSpecs Astro.podspec (finally pushes the updated pod to our private repository)
+- run `pod repo push RNPPrivateSpecs Astro.podspec` (finally pushes the updated pod to our private repository)

 ## Contact